flipay/code-challenges/challenge-frontend.md

 ## 2nd Challenge

-Create a front-end application allowing a user to paste a JSON formatted in a specific way (see Input) and display the cleaned version (see Ouput).
+Create a front-end application allowing a user to paste a JSON formatted in a specific way (see Input) and display the cleaned version (see Output).

 - Create a JavaScript application using React (and any other library/tool you want/need).
 - The application must have an editable field where the user can paste a formatted JSON (Input).